Help Center

 Go to WordPress Dashboard > Users and press the “Edit” button next to the desired user.

-wordpress users list
+wordpress users tab

-Scroll down to the section with the needed relation.
 Hit the “Connect Skills” button (name changes depending on the child object name and relation labels).
+Now, pick the needed option from the available drop-down list and click the “Connect Skills” button.

-add skills to user section
+adding skills to user section

 edit meta fields for related items

-Add meta data to all needed users by taking the steps described above.
+Finally, add meta data to all needed users by taking the steps described above.

-Display Data in the Listing
+Display Data in the Listings

 Press the “Create Listing Item” button to open the editor.